1800s

 fujix analog ccd card camera 1988

 FUJI CARD CAMERA - PHOTOKINA 1988.
 A preproduction version of the Fuji DS-1P was shown at the 1988 Photokina in Colone, West germany, as the Card Camera.
 It had a 400 kilopixel CCD and saved up to ten images on a removable 16MB Toshiba SRAM card.
 Popular Photography, December 1988, page 94 and 95.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED

 fujix ds-1p digital flashcardcamera 1988 fujix ds-1p digital card camera with sram card 1988